-“The New Wonder was unofficially labeled the ‘Chu Berry’, after Leon ‘Chu’ Berry, a tenor saxophonist who played with Fletcher Henderson and with Benny Carter.
-He was known for a big sound, and the Chu Berry models are famous for having an immense sound.
-Chu Berry was never an official designation, but it has stuck to this day, referring to the Conn New Wonder models produced between 1925 to 1930.”
+The New Wonder was unofficially labeled the ‘Chu Berry’.
+Leon ‘Chu’ Berry was a tenor saxophonist who played with the Fletcher Henderson band and with the Benny Carter band.
+Chu was known for his big sound.
+The Chu Berry models are famous for having an immense sound.
+The Chu Berry reference was never an official designation, but it has stuck to this day, referring to the Conn New Wonder models produced between 1925 to 1930.

-This is an easy and projective ebonite mouthpiece in the popular S80 series.
-Most players start their playing on a Selmer S80 C or C* mouthpiece which are too small to play modern music.
+This is an easy and very projective ebonite mouthpiece in the popular Selmer S80 series.
+Most saxophonists choose a Selmer S80 C or C* mouthpiece to start with.
+These pieces are too small to play modern music because of their lack of dynamics.
 The small tip won’t allow much volume.

 How different when you use this ebonite size G!
 It will give you a straightforward modern tone and it suits pop and funk perfectly.
 Offer Eu 45 and send me an email.